rlipscombe/rebar3_eunit_start/README.md

 ]}.
 ```

 It starts the listed applications and then the listed modules.
+The applications are passed to
+`application:ensure_all_started/1`.
+For each module listed, the `Module:start/0` function is called.
+The modules
+are started in the order given.

 Then run `rebar3 eunit` as normal: